Aki-works/solar-power-gen-forecasting/README.md

 # ☀️ Deep Learning for Solar Power Generation Forecasting

 Forecasting solar power output is a crucial task in the integration of renewable energy into modern power grids.
-This project investigates and compares advanced deep learning techniques—including hybrid and ensemble architectures—to model and predict solar power generation using real-world multivariate time-series data.
+This project investigates and compares advanced deep learning techniques, including hybrid and ensemble architectures to model and predict solar power generation using real-world multivariate time-series data.

 ---